What is the main source of law authorising this entity form?

 Once shares are re-purchased by the Pty Ltd Company, they must be cancelled.

-ASIC needs to be notified of any capital reduction.
+ASIC must be notified of any capital reduction.

 Any requirements with respect to distributions to shareholders?